Constructing and Machine Learning Calabi-Yau Five-folds: Constructing and Characterising Calabi-Yau Five-folds

 and the Hodge diamond \eqref{hodgediamond2.2}, it follows that

 and $b_i(\mathcal{M})=b_{10-i}(\mathcal{M})$ for $i>5$, by Poincar\'e duality.
 This, in turn, implies that the Euler number $\eta (\mathcal{M})$ of $\mathcal{M}$ can be written as

-As it is made clear in \cite{Haupt:2008nu}, there is one more condition that can be derived from $c_1({\mathcal{M}})=0$ for the Hodge numbers.
+As it is made clear in \cite{Haupt:2008nu}, there is one more condition that can be derived from $c_1({\mathcal{M}})=0$ for the Hodge numbers, which was derived (for the case of four-folds) in \cite{Sethi_1996}.
 First, let us state the general form of the Atiyah-Singer index theorem,

 for a complex vector bundle $\mathcal{V}$ on $\mathcal{M}$ and with $\tx{ch}(\mathcal{V})$ being the Chern character of $\mathcal{V}$.
 We denote the Todd class of the complexified tangent bundle of $\mathcal{M}$ by $\tx{Td}(\mathcal{T}\mathcal{M})$.
 In our case, $\mathcal{V}$ is the bundle of holomorphic $q$-forms, $\mathcal{V}= \Omega^q_{\mathcal{M}}$ where $q=0,1,2,3$.
 The cohomology groups of these bundles can be related to the cohomology group of the complex manifold $\mathcal{M}$ as $H^i(\mathcal{M}, \Omega^q_{\mathcal{M}})\simeq H^{i,q}(\mathcal{M})$.
 The Chern class and character of the tangent bundle are computed as